songster-sa/aws-sw-arch-associate-notes/readme.md

     - .3 - future use
     - .255 - broadcast
 - common port numbers - 80,443,22, 3306(aurora)
-- every ec2 instance has a check to confirm its either src or dest of traffic
-- scaling options
-    - maintain current levels(no of instance) all time
-    - scale manually - mention min/desired capacity
-    - scale on demand - define params to control
-    - scale on schedule
-    - scale on prediction
 - when making HA arch :
     - aws s3 cp --recursive /var/www/html s3://bucket-name
     - .htaccess file - contains url rewrite to route meant for s3 to go to cloudfront